Awesome: Turnabout Storm

 - In Part 4, who pulls the obligatory Big Damn Heroes moment just when everything seems lost?
 Surprise, it's Fluttershy again!

 "Even if she tries to have me arrested for my intrusion, I got her on the stand.
 It doesn't matter anymore.
 It's time she pays her dues for all she's done."

-You remember that summoning spell for "The Greatest Defense Attorney"?
-Well in The Stinger we find out that Celestia tried casting it to find help for her student and got non other than Mia Fey, who recommended Phoenix... this implies that MIA is the greatest attorney in the universe and not Phoenix... but that does make some sense as she taught Phoenix everything he knows, it's no surprise she recommended him to Celestia.
+- You remember that summoning spell for "The Greatest Defense Attorney"?
+Well in The Stinger we find out that Celestia tried casting it to find help for her student and wound up summoning the ghost of Mia Fey.
+This implies that Mia is the real greatest attorney in the universe — but seeing as she taught Phoenix everything he knows, it's no surprise she recommended him to Celestia.
 And her trust in him was more than justified by his performance in court.